dvorakjt/undecorated-di/README.md

 ```
 ```
-//some-test.test.ts

-import { describe, test, expect } from 'vitest'; //or your testing library of choice, vitest is not installed with undecorated-di import { containerB } from './container-b.ts';
+//another file, perhaps a test import { containerB } from './container-b';

 const iFly = containerB.services.Flyable; //in containerB, Plane was registered to Flyable iFly.fly(); //logs 'The pilot starts the engine, the propeller begins to spin, and the plane takes off.'